Hear All Bowls

 What Were Singing Bowls Used For?

-I have done some research into the instances of brass and copper bowl use documented in Nepal and Tibet by English language sources published sources prior to 1950.
+I have done some research into the instances of copper alloy bowl use documented in Nepal and Tibet by English language sources published sources prior to 1950.
 The most common uses I found were for storage of water and grains and for use as bowls and cups.
-There were a number of references to brass bowls being a common dowry item or wedding gift which would attest to their practical utility.
+There were a number of references to bowls being a common dowry item or wedding gift which would attest to their practical utility.
 Bowls were used in conjunction with charcoal and tobacco.
 I came across to one reference where a bowl was used for divination (via reading a broken egg).
 There are relatively few references to bowls and sounds.
 In a way this isn’t surprising as many inner practices were entirely hidden from outsiders, especially in virtually inaccessible Tibet.

 Singing Bowl Stories